sumangcodes/Microfrontend-DesignSystem-WindowEvents/README.md

 ## Overview

 This project showcases a microfrontend architecture using React and a custom design system built with Styled Components, featuring dynamic communication between microfrontends through window events.
-It includes a product catalog and shopping cart with a techie, Amazon-like design system for consistent styling across components.
+It includes a product catalog and shopping cart with a  design system for consistent styling across components.

 ## Tech Stack